iwoithe/Nodes/README.md

 ## Additional Notes

 - As of writing, I am not completely convinced that this uses the most efficient evaluation system.
 A key problem is that the *whole* node tree is evaluated every time, even if some nodes don't need to be run again.
-- How much will I maintain this repository?
-Good question.
-I am not entirely sure, particularly as this was originally intended to be a prototype for Gimel Studio, but if there is enough interest I will continue working on it.
+- I am not entirely sure how much I will maintain this repository, particularly as this was originally intended to be a prototype for [Gimel Studio](https://gimelstudio.github.io), but if there is enough interest I will continue working on it.

 ## License